 Is your Windows 10 PC stuck at Getting Windows ready, don’t turn off your computer?
-That’s a common error experienced by users when trying to start their PC, trying to shut it down, or even while restarting.
-While you can wait for a longer time and see if the screen moves on since the process usually does take longer, as advised by the Microsoft tech support, it may not work always.
+That’s a common error experienced by users when trying to start their PC, shut it down, or even restart.
+While you can wait longer and see if the screen moves on since the process usually takes longer, as Microsoft tech support advised, it may not always work.
 However, there’s nothing to panic about, as we are here with a couple of workarounds for you.

-Let’s see how to fix the issue when your Windows 10 PC is stuck at Getting Windows ready, don’t turn off your computer.
+Let’s see how to fix Windows 10 PC stuck at getting windows ready, don’t turn off your computer.